Piyushb790/100-days-of-code/README.md

 ## Day 31
 ### built expense chart tracker challenge by frontend mentor built it fully responsive and deployed it 👉 [deploy](https://expensechart-tracker.netlify.app/)

+## Day 32
+### firstly learn CSS Grid the build a mobile responsive website using CSS GRID and also deployed it 👉 [deploy](https://cssgridclass.netlify.app/)